ctruong0615/LOL25GOLD/README.md

 **Null Hypothesis:** The distribution of `league` when `golddiffat10` is missing is the same when `golddiffat10` is not missing.
 **Alternative Hypothesis:** The distribution of `league` when `golddiffat10` is missing is ***not*** the same when `golddiffat10` is not missing.

+The table below represents a distribution of `league` when `golddiffat10` is missing and when it is not missing.

+[insert image]

+Here, we find a TVD of ____ and a p-value of 0 after performing the permutation test on the two columns.
+Below displays the empirical distribution of the TVDs.
+Using this information, we reject the null hypothesis in favor of the alternative hypothesis because the p-value is less than or equal to our significance level, which means that the distribution of `league` when `golddiffat10` is missing is ***not*** the same when `golddiffat10` is not missing.
+As a result, this demonstrates that the missingness of `golddiffat10` does depend on the `league` column.

+[insert image]

 As for `golddiffat10` and `side`, we will test to demonstrate that the missingness in `golddiffat10` is not dependent on `league`, with the following null and alternative hypothesis in mind.

 **Null Hypothesis:** The distribution of `side` when `golddiffat10` is missing is the same when `golddiffat10` is not missing.
 **Alternative Hypothesis:** The distribution of `side` when `golddiffat10` is missing is ***not*** the same when `golddiffat10` is not missing.

+Below is the observed distribution of `side` when `golddiffat10` is missing and when it is not missing.

+[insert image]

+Once finished performing permutation tests on the two columns, we find a TVD of _____ and a p-value of 1.
+Below shows the empirical distribution of the TVDs.
+Using this information, we fail to reject the null hypothesis in favor of the alternative hypothesis because the p-value is greater than our significance level, which means that the distribution of `side` when `golddiffat10` is missing is the same when `golddiffat10` is not missing.
+As a result, this demonstrates that the missingness of `golddiffat10` does not depend on the `side` column.

 ## Hypothesis Testing